 Successful benchmarking rests on a few key pillars.
 First is detailed and accurate data collection.
 Your analysis is only as good as the data you put into it, so gathering clean, comprehensive shipping information is the crucial first step.
 Second, you need to ensure you’re making relevant, apples-to-apples comparisons.
 Comparing your rates for dense, easily handled freight to rates for bulky, fragile items won’t give you useful insights.
 An effective benchmark analyzes your performance against shippers with similar freight characteristics, lanes, and volumes.
 Finally, the entire process must lead to actionable insights.
 The end result shouldn’t just be a report full of charts; it should be a clear roadmap for cutting costs and improving efficiency.

-Why You Should Benchmark Your LTL Rates
+The Payoff: Why Benchmark Your LTL Rates?

 Benchmarking your LTL rates is one of the smartest moves you can make for your shipping operations.
 It’s about more than just chasing the lowest price; it’s about gaining a clear, data-backed understanding of where your rates stand in the broader market.
 Think of it as a health check for your shipping spend.
 Are you paying a fair price, or are hidden overcharges slowly draining your budget?
 Without benchmarking, you’re essentially negotiating in the dark, relying on gut feelings and past agreements that may no longer be competitive.